About

 Tolmeia Gregory is an artist and climate justice activist working at the intersection of climate and creativity.
 She is also a campaigner for Clean Creatives, working as an Associate Creative Director.

-My name is Tolmeia Gregory; I’m a 23-year-old artist and climate justice activist, working at the intersection of climate and creativity.
+My name is Tolmeia Gregory; I’m an artist and climate justice activist, working at the intersection of climate and creativity.
 My activism journey started in 2015 after I watched the documentary, The True Cost, which opened my eyes to the devastating negative impacts of the fashion industry.

 My online journey began in 2012 at the age of just eleven when my knowledge of climate-related issues had yet to grow.